Carnegie Museum of Art in Pittsburgh

-Although the “City of Bridges” is more well known for its’ beautiful architecture and famous Duquesne incline, Pittsburgh also is home to a number of world-class museums.
+Although the “City of Bridges” is more well known for its’ beautiful architecture and famous Duquesne incline, Pittsburgh also is home to several world-class museums.
 Just 10 minutes from downtown lies the bustling Carnegie neighborhood, one of the more beautiful sections of the city.
 This area is named after Andrew Carnegie, an industrialist who made a fortune in the steel industry.
 In Carnegie, you can explore a number of attractions including the Andrew Carnegie Free Library & Music hall.
 Former Chicago Bears coach Mike Ditka and Pittsburgh Pirates shortstop Honus Wagner are amongst the notable celebrities born in this area.

 A world-class art museum